gaveshaaa/Notr/README.md

 ## Usage

-- Create a new note by clicking the "New Note" button.
+- Create a new note by using keybind Ctrl + O
 - Edit notes using the Markdown editor.
-- Save and manage your notes effortlessly.
+- Save a note by using Ctrl + S

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.